USEPA/WNTR/documentation/graphics.rst

 * List of node/link names (i.e., ``['123', '199']``), this highlights the node or link in red

 The following example plots the network along with node elevation (:numref:`fig-network-2`).
-Note that the :class:`~wntr.graphics.network.plot_network` function returns matplotlib objects for the network nodes and edges, which can be further customized by the user.
+Note that the :class:`~wntr.graphics.network.plot_network` function returns a matplotlib axes object which can be further customized by the user.

 .. doctest::
     :hide: